buwilliams/futuremoney/content/post/the-results-of-16-day-experiment.md

 - Needed gas.
 Went to QT.
 Bought $15 worth of gasoline.
 I was nervous to see how much that would give me.
 I was pleased to find that I got a half tank out of it.
 Plenty for the weekend.
 - Discovered an auto-draft bill for HBO coming out of my spending account that should be coming out of my billing account.
 Need correct or cancel.
 Transferring money to compensate amount.
 - Pending transactions are a pain.
 If you tip and the transaction is processing then the balance of your account is inaccurate because tip isn't included.
-- Needed to buy groceries for lunch do I did and picked up breakfast stuff to do that me and the kids have breakfast and lunch covered this weekend.
+- Bought groceries for breakfast and lunch to cover this weekend with my kids.
 Cost: $35.68
 - I've started to realize that the key is to build up enough money in my cash account that I wouldn't likely spend it on a single day, say $1,000 dollars
 - Sadly I bought chocolate milk because I assumed the one I had was expired but it wasn't.
 - Maybe the key principal is to never spend future money!